Annual Plan FAQS

 How much will my rates be?

+The average rate increase of 8.8% would equate to approximately $32 for the year or 62 cents per week for residential ratepayers.
 Bear in mind that individual rates may vary significantly, and this is in large part due to variations in land and capital values.

 Rates amounts are unique to each property and are based on updated valuations from Quotable Value, using our equalisation process to even out any big jumps.
 This year the increasing property values have surged ahead of estimates in some areas.
 As a result, where property values have gone up substantially more than others, associated rates will increase by more than the average.